danpaul81/napp_vapp/README.md

 After moving VMs into your existing vAPP you can delete the two newly created VAPPS.
 Then just start both VMs (startup order doesn’t matter)

+## Setting Up 3-worker node cluster (needed for NSX Application Platform Advanced)
+To setup a 3-worker node cluster refer to the documentation above, but choose "cluster size = 3" when deploying master node.
+When deploying the VAPP to vCenter the first worker node will be setup automatically.

+Then deploy 2 additional worker nodes using the NAPP-Appliance_xxx_node_app.ova (or 3 additional worker nodes when deployment of master node was done by using the NAPP-Appliance_xxx_master_app.ova)

+Each worker node needs an IP address within the same subnet as the master node / vip range.

+Each worker node must be set up using the same root password as the master node.

+When deploying additional worker nodes specify the correct node number for each node (first node = 1, second node = 2, third node= 3)

+You can deploy and start master & worker node vms in any order

+During first startup master VM will wait for worker VMs to get ready - setup will finish automatically after all worker nodes are up and running

 ## Troubleshooting

 ### Initial VAPP Deployment Failure